— Info

 PM – Alan Deng

-Designers – Eric Siegel, Wen Chen, Chien-Chun Wu (Me)
+Designers – Eric Siegel, Wen Chen, and Chien

 Front-end Dev Team